Sustainability

 In response to these comments, we evaluated risks as part of our human rights due diligence process in accordance with the UNGPs and took the following measures to address the risk of potential human rights violations.

-2. 2.We determined the working conditions of foreign laborers who work for suppliers in domestic business, and to confirm human rights issues relating to those workers, we conducted a survey of domestic and overseas business partners in accordance with the CSR Procurement Guidelines, as we did in the previous year.
+2. 2.We determined the working conditions of foreign laborers who work for suppliers in domestic business, and to confirm human rights issues relating to those workers, we conducted a survey of domestic and overseas business partners in accordance with the CSR Procurement Guidelines, as we did in the previous fiscal year.
 The results did not identify any human rights violations.

 3. 3.Grievance handling mechanisms We are promoting the design of a reporting system for business partners and preparing for its specific introduction.